 Step 1: Create a Workspace

-In the Azure portal, search the list of services in the Marketplace for 'Network Performance Monitor'.
+- In the Azure portal, select the Subscription that has the VNETs peered to your ExpressRoute circuit.
+Then search the list of services in the Marketplace for 'Network Performance Monitor'.
 In the return, click to open the Network Performance Monitor page.

 - At the bottom of the main Network Performance Monitor page, click Create to open Network Performance Monitor - Create new solution page.
 Click OMS Workspace - select a workspace to open the Workspaces page.
 Click + Create New Workspace to open the Workspace page.